1. HOME

 Alison Ames

-Your words are beautiful, and a lot of it applies to my Son, Stuart, who passed away back in March, aged 34.
+Andy says: Your words are beautiful, and a lot of what you say applies to my son, Stuart, who passed away back in March, aged 34.

 I too would like to use some of these words, as they so describe my son's short life.